shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

         442        11
         441        15

-    Or only list records with seed distance longer than a threshold.
+    Or only list records with seed distances longer than a threshold.

         $ lexicmap utils seed-pos -d demo.lmi/ -n GCF_000017205.1 -D 400 \
             | csvtk pretty -t | head -n 5